Master of Wealth and Trust Management (MWTM)

 Strategically located to the Charlotte financial community, Gardner-Webb University’s Godbold School of Business offers the Master of Wealth and Trust Management from the GWU Charlotte campus.

 A Master’s Degree in Wealth and Trust Management from GWU provides a graduate with the knowledge and skill set to enter into and progress within the wealth and trust management sectors of the financial industry.
-In particular, the graduate will have obtained firm practical, experiential and theoretical foundations regarding careers in:

-- Trust Management
+- Trust and Wealth Management

 - Financial Planning